veit/jupyter-tutorial/docs/productive/qa/pysa.rst

 Use
 ---

-Pyre can be called, e.g. with
+Pyre can be called, for example with

 .. code-block:: console